weaveworks/weave/README.md

 (NB: due to the way routing is handled in the Linux kernel, this won't work when run *on* $HOST2.)

-Similar NAT rules to the above can used to expose services provided by containers on the weave network not just to outside world but also other, internal, networks.
+Similar NAT rules to the above can used to expose services not just to outside world but also other, internal, networks.

 ### Multi-cloud networking